 Have you ever had a season of life were you felt run down and unmotivated?
 Maybe it lasted a few days or weeks or even months.
 I’m not talking about really hard times like a death or a job loss.
 Just periods of time where you feel “blah” about life.

 Not too long ago, I felt this way.
-I was in a funk for a couple of weeks that I just couldn’t get out of.
+I was in a slump for a couple of weeks that I just couldn’t get out of.

 I felt overwhelmed with what I needed to do, yet I was unmotivated to get it all done!
 I sat on the couch watching more TV than usual and getting on my social media just to waste time and avoid responsibilities.